sashankrayapudi/meta-league/README.md

 <h1 align='center'> :football: Meta League  :football: </h1>

-<p align='center'> The complimentary platform to your Sleeper Fantasy Football Leagues</p>
+<p align='center'> The complimentary platform to your Sleeper Fantasy Football Leagues. </p>
 <p align='center'> Type in your Sleeper username to get info and personalize your Fantasy Leagues and Teams!</p>